hermangroup/docs/introduction/information.rst

   attacker’s hashed transaction block.

 Address
-  A Dash address is used to :ref:`Send/Receive a Payment
+  A Historia address is used to :ref:`Send/Receive a Payment
-  <dashcore-send-receive>` on the Dash network.
+  <historiacore-send-receive>` on the Historia network.
 It contains a string of
   alphanumeric characters, but can also be represented as a scannable QR code.
-A Dash address is also the public key in the pair of keys used by Dash holders to digitally sign transactions (see Public key).
+A Historia address is also the public key in the pair of keys used by Historia holders to digitally sign transactions (see Public key).

 Algorithm
   In mathematics and computer science, an `algorithm